2-way lighting, switch

 This section will focus on connecting batteries to the solar system.
 Please reference the section on battery installation.

-For a proper installation of a solar array, ideally the The storage location of the solar array connected batteries should be identified before sizing and purchasing the any equipment.
+The storage location of the solar array connected batteries should be identified before sizing and purchasing the any equipment.
 Not only should the space be large enough to mount the required panels, the distance and cable length from the battery storage location will impact the calculated power requirements.
 Please reference the section on battery installation.

 A good spot location to install a solar array will have the following characteristics: